Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Top-level management

 C-suite executives oversee company strategy and usually have a broad perspective on the company and its position in the industry.
 With this comes the responsibility of setting goals and objectives that employees must accomplish.
-These goals trickle down through management until they reach front-line employees.
+These goals trickle down until they reach front-line employees.

-Generally, top-level management positions handle big-picture items such as:
+Generally, top-level management positions handle big-picture items, such as:

 • Company vision and strategy